nihalawasthi/ShadeOs/Readme.md

 *   `qemu`
 *   A Rust toolchain (`rustc`, `cargo`) with the appropriate target.

-*(You might want to add more specific details about setting up the cross-compiler and Rust target here.)*

 ### Building from Source

 1.  **Clone the repository:**